obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/Obsidian Settings for Contributors.md

 Argentum has kindly provided a Zipped copy of the `.obsidian` directory from a properly-configured hub vault.

-Rather than documenting all of these required settings, argentum has kindly provided a Zipped copy of the `.obsidian` directory from a properly-configured hub vault.

 You can find the download in [wiki](https://github.com/obsidian-community/obsidian-hub/wiki/Obsidian-Settings-for-Developers).